zxc916684603/ecs/intl.en-US/API Reference/Getting started/Request structure.md

 # Request structure {#RequestUrlStructure .concept}

-This topic describes the request structure in GET requests and provides the endpoints of ECS.
+This topic introduces the request structure in GET requests and provides the endpoints of ECS.
 Alibaba Cloud ECS APIs allow you to initiate GET requests by sending a URL over the HTTP or HTTPS protocol.
 The request parameters must be included in the URL.

 ## Structure example {#section_htp_xvb_wdb .section}